-Federated Investment Counseling and our related persons (including the other Federated Advisory Companies) may, from time to time, invest client assets in or recommend investments in Affiliated Investment Vehicles, including, for example, with respect to uninvested cash.
+Federated Investment Counseling and our related persons (including the other Federated Advisory Companies) may, from time to time, invest client assets in or recommend investments in Affiliated Investment Vehicles, including, for example, with respect to the management of cash in a client's portfolio.
 (Please refer to "The Types of Accounts/Products We Manage" in Item 6 of this brochure as well as "Sponsor or Syndicator of Limited Partnerships" in Item 10 of this brochure for further information.)
 Federated Investment Counseling and our related persons (including the other Federated Advisory Companies) will receive compensation for management of the Affiliated Investment Vehicles; consequently, Federated Investment Counseling may have an incentive to allocate client funds to Affiliated Investment Vehicles in lieu of other investment opportunities.
 Except in connection with Managed Accounts or our Model Portfolio Management Services, as required by our policies and applicable law, Federated Investment Counseling generally waives or reimburses a portion of its advisory fee equal to the advisory fee paid to the Affiliated Investment Vehicle into which we invest client assets to mitigate this conflict.
-We generally do not have discretion over the investment of uninvested cash in Managed Accounts, and in certain Separate Accounts; such cash is typically invested in money market mutual funds or other liquid investments selected by the client, the client's agent, or the Sponsor.
-The money market mutual funds into which uninvested cash may be invested may include, in certain cases, Affiliated Investment Vehicles or money market mutual funds serviced by certain of our affiliates.
-We generally do not waive or reimburse fees when we do not exercise discretion to invest cash into such vehicles.
-(Please refer to "Conflicts of Interest Relating to Affiliated Investment Vehicles" and "Conflicts Of Interest Related to Uninvested Cash Positions" in Item 6 of this brochure for further information.)
+As previously noted, we generally do not have discretion over the selection of investment vehicles used for cash management purposes in Managed Accounts, and in certain Separate Accounts; such cash is typically invested in money market mutual funds or other liquid investments selected by the client, the client's agent, or the Sponsor.
+The money market mutual funds into which cash may be invested may include, in certain cases, Affiliated Investment Vehicles or money market mutual funds serviced by certain of our affiliates.
+We generally do not waive or reimburse fees when we do not exercise discretion over the selection of the investment vehicles used for cash management purposes.
+(Please refer to "Conflicts of Interest Relating to Affiliated Investment Vehicles" and "Conflicts Of Interest Relating to the Selection of Investment Vehicles Used for Cash Management Purposes" in Item 6 of this brochure for further information.)